-That’s a gray area because some financial advisors don’t advise on tax strategies.
-And some accountants don’t advise on broader tax strategies or self managed superfund.
-So what I would say is it’s just doing the research to ask a few questions, whether they’re an accountant or an advisor around are you able to advise me on the big picture, including myself, my trust, my companies, my superannuation, my cashflow, my objectives.
+That’s a grey area because some financial advisors don’t advise on tax strategies.
+And some accountants don’t advise on broader tax strategies or self managed super funds.
+So what I would say is it’s just doing the research to ask a few questions, whether they’re an accountant or an advisor, around are you able to advise me on the big picture, including myself, my trust, my companies, my superannuation, my cashflow, my objectives.
 And then the ultimate outcomes for capital gains tax.
 That’s really what should be asked.
-Because I even had a client and even this week who, they’ve got a financial advisor, an accountant who does personal and an accountant who does self-managed super and then the loan guy at the bank.
+Because I even had a client and even this week who, they’ve got a financial advisor, an accountant who does personal and an accountant who does self managed super fund and then the loan guy at the bank.
 And so they’re working with four advisors.
 And I said, your advice has been very disjointed.

 Like everything is very weighted towards…and she owns several properties in her own name and has cash in super and she’s retired.
 So none of it really made any sense.
 And I think you want someone who can pull it all together and take the big picture.
 They know the general strategies across all and really weight up the different outcomes for you.
 It could be an accountant, it could be a financial advisor, but you’ve just got to ask those questions so that you get the right person, the right fit, because some financial advisors are more product-focused and they might only invest in certain products and not have that broad brush approach.
 And then some accountants might not even be qualified in superannuation.
 So that’s never going to be part of the equation for example.
 Just asking that question, making sure that they are able to give you that broad advice is important.

 Having passive income coming in is very important for Sukkarieh as it gives her the financial independence and freedom she needs, provides a future for her family and is the reason why she has accumulated her properties.